 Repair Minor Tooth Damage with Dental Bonding

 If you have a cracked, chipped, or discolored tooth, a simple and effective solution is dental bonding.
 Using a tooth-colored resin, dental bonding can help rejuvenate the appearance of your smile and repair minor damage.
-Dr. Robert F. Berger can meet with you for a dental bonding consultation at his Columbia and Elgin, SC-area dental practice to evaluate the damage to your tooth, and devise a proper treatment plan.
+Dr. Robert F. Berger can meet with you for a dental bonding consultation at his Columbia, SC area dental practice to evaluate the damage to your tooth, and devise a proper treatment plan.

 Candidates for Dental Bonding